ArturPen/ab-transformers-time-skip/README.md

 ## 🖥️ GUI Overview

-`main.py` has been replaced by `app.py`, which launches a dark-themed desktop window (`ABTFarmerApp`) built with Python's built-in `tkinter` library.
+ `app.py` launches a dark-themed desktop window (`ABTFarmerApp`) built with Python's built-in `tkinter` library.
 No additional libraries need to be installed.

 The interface is organized into four screens navigated via buttons in the bottom bar and headers: